gadomski/gadomski.github.io/content/posts/2017-09-12-atlas-lidar-io.md

 The data are now available to the world, but this HTTP API does *no* actual web presentation work.
 I've separated out the web content into a non-Rust project of its own, so that other developers, who might not know Rust, can work on the front-end.
-The HTTP API can be used by multiple applications; in fact, the ATLAS_CAM picture at the top of this page is provided by the HTTP API, via the url <http://api.glac.io/cameras/ATLAS_CAM/images/latest/redirect>.
+The HTTP API can be used by multiple applications; in fact, the ATLAS_CAM picture that used to be at the top of this page was provided by the HTTP API.

 ## Data presentation